apache/beam-wheels/README.md

 * In travis build console > More options > Settings > Environment Variables:

-  * Add `VERSION` with 'Display value in build log' enabled (e.g.VERSION=2.6.0).
   * Add `ACCESS_KEY_ID` and `SECRET_ACCESS_KEY` with 'Display value in build log' disabled.
     These values can be obtained from the [GCP Storage Settings](https://console.cloud.google.com/storage/settings?project=apache-beam-testing) under the interoperability tab.

-* Create and push a new branch(e.g. release_2_6_0) into your fork beam-wheels repository, which will trigger the travis build.
+* Create and push a new branch(e.g. release-2.6.0) into your fork beam-wheels repository, which will trigger the travis build of that version.

 * Confirm that build successful and wheels get staged in beam-wheels-staging.